Investing In Classic Cars

 Classic Car Auctions

-Have you been spending hours watching Barrett-Jackson, Mecum or other car auctions on TV?
-Once familiar ground for anyone wishing to purchase cattle or old furnature, auctions are now a huge marketplace for collectible cars.
+Have you been spending hours watching car auctions on TV?
+Once familiar ground for anyone wishing to purchase cattle or old furniture, auctions are now a huge marketplace for collectible cars.
 They are places of serious business masquerading as a social function.